kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 ### Teaching more complicated project structures

 Some controllers may eventually want more complicated project structures.
-We should have a section of the book reccomending options for when you project gets very complicated.
+We should have a section of the book recommending options for when you project gets very complicated.

 ### Additional Tooling Work